 Swing Trading: Resources

-Scalping is an aggressive trading strategy that involves buying and selling a security multiple times daily to capture minor price movements.
+Scalping is an aggressive trading strategy that involves buying and selling stocks multiple times daily to capture minor price movements.
 This strategy requires quick decision-making, high trading frequency, and the availability of funds for frequent trades.
 Scalpers typically take advantage of tiny discrepancies in the market by buying and selling within seconds or minutes of each other.

 Because scalping is so active, it carries greater risk than other trading strategies.
 Additionally, scalpers need to consider the cost of commissions and fees when calculating potential gains or losses.